christycty/neural-network-helloworld/README.md

 # neural-network-helloworld
-my very first neural network/machine learning project with a detailed report
+my very first neural network/machine learning project with a detailed report\
+the project was done in April 2020 based on an online tutorial